 A British officer named John Butler decided to exploit Pennamite resentment against the Connecticut settlers.
 He recruited loyalist Pennamites as well as Iroquois Indians (who obviously had their own grievances against settlers) to attack the Yankees.
 They massed outside of Forty Fort on July 3, 1778.

-A Yankee leader named Zebulon Butler led some 300 men from the fort to attack the much larger force of about 500 British soldiers, Pennamite Loyalists and Indian warriors.
+Another Butler, a Yankee leader with a first name of Zebulon, led some 300 men from the fort to attack the much larger force of about 500 British soldiers, Pennamite Loyalists and Indian warriors.
 He should have stayed inside the fort.

 Accounts of the subsequent massacre probably exaggerated the atrocities committed against the Connecticut Yankees.
 But the British-led forces claimed to take 227 scalps.
 Later accounts put the casualties at between 150 and 340 lives.